MonaBlanc/100DaysOfCode/README.md

 - Day 9: The Secret Auction (Dictionaries and Nesting)
 - Day 10: Calculator (Function Return Values)
 - Day 11: Blackjack
+- Day 12: Scope and Namespacing in python